OUR MISSION

 IADMS was officially formed in 1990, led by Allan Ryan, MD, and Justin Howse, MD, with the goal to enhance the health, well-being, training, and performance of dancers by cultivating medical, scientific, and educational excellence while promoting an active network of communication between dance and medicine.
 IADMS began as a direct result of the National Dance Association’s Committee on Dance Science and Medicine, which was initiated by Dr. Ryan, and included other notable individuals, including Jan Dunn, MS, Martha Myers, MA, Janice Plastino, PhD, Ruth Solomon, Emeritus, and Robert Stephens, DO.

-In 1996, IADMS was registered as a 501(c)(3) nonprofit organization, organized under the United States of America.
-As a 501(c)(3), IADMS does not participate in any political activities and directly prohibits its members from participating in such activities within the discussion sections of this website.
+In 1994, IADMS was registered as a 501(c)(3) nonprofit organization, organized under the United States of America.
+As a 501(c)(3), IADMS does not participate in any political activities.
 All donations to IADMS are 100% tax-deductible.

 OUR TEAM